Gear that is anchored includes anchors, rocks, trees, tripods, trucks, etc.

 Enable undo/redo.
 This is the normal setting to support the undo/redo commands.

 Temporarily disabled undo/redo.
-Selecting this option disables the undo command until a new file is opened.
+This disables the undo command until a new file is opened.
+It is helpful if you want to temporarily improve computer performance without permanently disabling the undo/redo commands.